E3SM-Project/pace-docs/docs/source/homepage.rst

 More details about advanced search can be found `here <https://pace.ornl.gov/searchTips/>`_ .

 Another capability available is a summary scatter plot.
 Click on the 'Scatter Plot' button on top right.
-This will display a scatter graph.
+This will display a scatter graph of 50 most recent experiments matching the search criteria.
 The summary can be displayed for Machine, User, Compset and Res.
 To view for specific experiments, click on labels on top of graph which will hide/show that data point.
 Use labels to filter further down to your interest.